kyleshevlin/blog/src/posts/published/how-to-use-client-side-libraries-in-a-universal-javascript-app/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React']
-date: "2016-12-01"
+date: '2016-12-01'
-slug: "how-to-use-client-side-libraries-in-a-universal-javascript-app"
+slug: 'how-to-use-client-side-libraries-in-a-universal-javascript-app'
-status: "publish"
+status: 'publish'
-title: "How To Use Client Side Libraries in a Universal JavaScript App"
+title: 'How To Use Client Side Libraries in a Universal JavaScript App'
 ---

 At work, I am building a JavaScript application with universal rendering.
 There are a number of challenges with building a universally rendered application, but one challenge in particular is making sure code that should only run on the client doesn't cause the server to crash.